404NW/ESE519_Project_Code/guide_from_zero_to_hello_world.md

     (2) Secondly, connect with screen by `screen /dev/ttyACM0 115200`

     (3) Finally, you should get connected with your RP2040 if you could see the REPL information if you use CTRL-C.

+**Now, you should be able to see the printed "hello world!" in your terminal window.
+Congratulations!**